borgbackup/borg/docs/internals/data-structures.rst

 .. rubric:: Calculating checksums

-Before feeding the checksum algorithm any data, the file name (i.e. without any path) is mixed into the checksum, since the name encodes the context of the data for Borg.
+Before feeding the checksum algorithm any data, the file name (i.e. without any path) is mixed into the checksum, since the name encodes the context of the data for |project_name|.

-The various indices used by Borg have separate header and main data parts.
+The various indices used by |project_name| have separate header and main data parts.
 IntegrityCheckedFile allows to checksum them independently, which avoids even reading the data when the header is corrupted.
 When a part is signalled, the length of the part name is mixed into the checksum state first (encoded